 The Palette Editor has its own Menu Bar containing the following Menus:

 Note that you can open the Standard Sets and edit them.
 However, you can not save your edited version so that it becomes the Standard Set.
-If you want to use your edited version you will have to load it as a custom set from the Colors Menu.
+If you want to use your edited version you can load it as a custom set from the Paint Menu or make it your default set in Preferences.

 Color Space Menu